Monereum/Monereum/monereum-examples/README.md

     ```

 ## Running the example
-`monereum-examples` includes some simple transaction contracts to demonstrate the privacy features of Quorum.
+`monereum-examples` includes some simple transaction contracts to demonstrate the privacy features of Monereum.
 See the [7nodes Example](examples/7nodes) page for details on how to run them.

 ## Variations
 ### Reducing the number of nodes